Xitog/weyland/README.md

 A set of lexers and associated tokens are available for the following languages:

 * Data language: json,
-* Programming languages: lua, python,
+* Programming languages: ash, lua, python,
 * Description languages: bnf, hamill.

 ## C. Websites